BruceEckel/ClarifyingConcurrency/What are Effects.md

 By treating errors as effects, your programming system is able to guarantee that you mitigate all those effects, thus producing a more reliable program.
 ## Pure Functions & Referential Transparency

 What if a function is inside your "circle of certainty," and has no effects?
 It produces the same result for the same arguments, every time, with no surprises.
+We call this a *pure function*, and it behaves like a function in mathematics.
+A pure function has no **observable effect** other than simply returning a value.
+Note the use of "observable" here---all kinds of mutations might be happening behind the scenes, but as long as we cannot observe them, they are not effects.

-We call this a *pure function*, and it has special characteristics:
+A pure function has special characteristics:

 1. Because a pure function returns identical results for the same arguments, those results can reliably be placed in a lookup table, and a lookup in that table can be substituted for calling the function.
 This is called *referential transparency*.
 2. Calling a pure function does not change the effects of the function that calls it.